Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Whatever the day, it is a sure sign that winter is coming.

-For some Native American summer myths and legends, click the painting of Indian summer on the Hudson River by Albert Bierstadt, 1861.
+For some Native American summer myths and legends, click the artist's impression of an Indian summer.